When was the last time you backed up your LinkedIn data and connections?

 - Can you subscribe them to your monthly newsletter?

-The answer is generally no. Being connected on LinkedIn isn’t permission to receive all communication from you.
+The answer is generally no. Being connected on LinkedIn isn’t permission to receive marketing messages from you anywhere else.

 Download your data today, then add the activity to your recurring task lists to protect your data on a regular basis to protect the hard work that has gone into building your profile, building a network and building your personal and professional brand.

 If you are not sure how, book a mentoring session with me where we can go through this virtually, using Zoom.